What is a Vasectomy and how Effective is the Procedure?

 Studies show that a vasectomy is over 99% effective at preventing future pregnancies, making it the most effective form of birth control.
 Vasectomies will not change hormonal (testosterone) function, so it won’t affect your sex drive.

-Vasectomies can be reversible; however, it is not advisable to have one if you think you may change your mind later.
-Our physicians offer conventional vasectomy and no-scalpel vasectomy as in office procedures.
+Our physicians offer conventional vasectomy and no-scalpel vasectomy as in-office procedures.
 Patients can go home immediately after the procedure, and after a few days of light activity, can resume a normal routine, including sexual activity.
-Vasectomy is often covered by insurance plans and is a very cost effective and convenient method of birth control when considering the ongoing costs of other methods.
-Click here for Pre Vasectomy Instructions.

-With Insurance: The majority of health insurances cover an in-office vasectomy.
-To find out if yours does, call the 800 number on your insurance card, or contact our insurance and billing department.
+With Insurance: Most major health insurance providers cover an in-office vasectomy.
+To find out if yours does, call the 800 number on your insurance card, or contact our billing department.
 (Be sure to provide your policy number and group ID.)

 $100 Deposit: Whether you have insurance or not, you’ll need to pay a $100 deposit when you book the appointment.
 The deposit minimizes “no shows” and keeps appointments available for guys who are serious about having a vasectomy.
 After the procedure, the deposit will be applied toward your balance or refunded to you.

 - There will be a temporary numbness that lasts for 1-2 hours.

 - To minimize discomfort, your doctor may prescribe pain relievers and/or an athletic supporter.

 - It is important to rest as much as possible over the next several days and ice regularly to reduce discomfort.